-The decrease (-11%) of emissions per number of customer orders compared to the previous year was due to both: i) the increase of orders of about 25% compared to the prior year, and ii) the increase of Scope 1 and 2 emissions, being 11% more than 2018.
+The decrease (-12%) of emissions per number of customer orders compared to the previous year was due to both: i) the increase of orders of about 28% compared to the prior year, and ii) the increase of Scope 1 and 2 emissions, being 14% more than 2019.
+By producing and consuming electricity generated by solar panels on our warehouses in Lahr and Verona, we avoided about 1824 tCO2e in 2020, which would have contributed to a further increase in emissions.
+With energy efficiency initiatives in Erfurt (new cooling system, new LEDs), we avoided additional 240 t CO2e.